jbiatek/BSGRulebook/rulebook.md

 Note that, for example, if raiders are launched, but the only basestar has been damaged and can no longer launch raiders, this does *not* trigger any action on the Cylon Fleet board because the basestar tried to attack but failed.
 The Cylon Fleet board is also not triggered when nothing happens on the board solely due to component limitations, because the current player tried to execute the action but could not.
 It is only triggered when the  phrase "**nothing happens on the main game board**" is specified as the end result because the condition immediately preceding it was true.

+### Cylon combat ships

+Cylon ships are never permanently destroyed.
+When they are destroyed, put them back next to the game board for reuse later.
+They are not piloted, nor are their actions controlled directly by Cylon players.

+#### Raiders
+When a Cylon raider is activated, it does the *first available* action in this list and then stops:

+1. Attack an unmanned viper in its space area
+1. Attack a manned viper in its space area
+1. Destroy a civilian ship in its space area
+1. Move one space area closer to the nearest civilian ship.
+If two such space areas are equal in distance, the raider moves clockwise.
+1. If there are no civilian ships, the raider attacks Galactica.

+#### Heavy raiders and Centurions
+When heavy raiders are activated, do *all* of the following:

+1. Move all centurions on the board one 1 space further on the Boarding Party track
+1. If a heavy raider is already in a space area with a launch icon, it is removed from the board and replaced with a Centurion on the start of the Boarding Party track (if there are not enough Centurion tokens, leave the heavy raider in space).
+1. Move all heavy raiders on the board toward the closest viper launch icon
+1. If there were no heavy raiders on the board, launch one from each basestar.

+When something says to "activate heavy raiders", that *always* includes Centurions as well unless otherwise stated.

+Multiple Centurions can occupy the same space at the same time, they do not "push" each other forward.

+If a heavy raider would normally enter a viper launch tube, but there are no Centurion tokens, it stays on the board since it cannot be converted to a Centurion.
+As always, the current player decides which order to resolve them in.

+#### Basestars

+Basestars are destroyed after taking 3 damage tokens.
+When a basestar is damaged, draw a token.
+Each token has some sort of effect:

+- The "2" is a Critical Hit, which counts for 2 damage tokens instead of just 1.
+- The raider is a Disabled Hanger, which prevents that basestar from launching raiders *or* heavy raiders.
+- The 3 missiles firing is Disabled Weapons, which prevents the basestar from firing on Galactica.
+- The image of a basestar is Structural Damage, which gives a +2 bonus to attacks against that basestar.

+If a game effect instructs you to "destroy a basestar", it is simply destroyed without drawing damage tokens.
+When a basestar with 2 damage tokens is damaged again, that basestar is simply destroyed without drawing another damage token.

+The Ionian Nebula option includes 2 other types of damage:

+- The 3 raiders with a burst behind them is Collateral Damage, which destroys up to 3 raiders in the same space area as the damaged basestar when it is drawn.
+- The two hexagons with pictures of the Galactica memorial wall is Damage to Personnel, which forces each Cylon player to draw 2 trauma tokens when it is drawn.

+When playing with these tokens, a basestar with 2 damage tokens that is damaged again *should* have another token drawn before destroying it, since these new types of damage have effects outside of the basestar itself.

 ### Jumping the fleet

 The human fleet normally jumps by either activating the "FTL Control" location on Galactica, or having the fleet token reach "Auto-Jump".